MSU Billings Catalog

 COE 106, (406) 657-2968

 The Military and Veterans Success Center (MVSC) supports all military-affiliated students at Montana State University Billings.
-Our Mission is to provide guidance, academic support, and advocate for the educational success of all veterans, veteran spouses, and military-affiliated students on campus.
-Our goal is to expand the veteran and military-affiliated students’ educational experience, access to benefits, to assist student enrollment and persistence to graduation through timely and consistent support while offering a military-friendly community.
+Our mission is to provide guidance, academic support, and advocate for the educational success of all veterans, veteran spouses, and military-affiliated students on campus.
+Our goal is to support the veteran and military-affiliated students’ educational experience, maximize access to benefits, assist with enrollment, and persistence to graduation through timely and consistent support while offering a military-friendly community.
 The staff is knowledgeable in DoD, VA, and Montana education benefit programs, the VA certification process, and earning college credit for your military training and experience.

 The Military and Veterans Success Center is located on the main campus in the College of Education, Room 106.
-We have a veterans' lounge at both MSU Billings main campus and City College.
-The main campus lounge is in the MVSC in the College of Education, while the City College lounge is on the first floor of the Tech Building.
-Both lounges are open weekdays from 8:00 a.m. to 5:00 p.m. so that our military affiliated students have a quiet place to study and relax.
-There are kitchenettes located in each lounge along with free snacks, drinks, and printing.
+We have a veterans' lounge at both MSU Billings University and City College campuses.
+The main campus lounge is located within the MVSC, while the City College lounge is on the first floor of the Tech Building.
+Both lounges are open weekdays from 8:00 a.m. to 4:30 p.m. so that our military affiliated students can study and relax before, between, or after their classes.
+There are kitchenettes located in each lounge along with free snacks, drinks, and printing for military affiliated students.